GA-repos/js-control-flow/README.md

 Especially good resources include:

-- [W3 Schools](https://www.w3schools.com/) has great reference and tutorials
-  though sometimes does not have the depth you are looking for.
 - [Mozilla Developer Network (MDN)](https://developer.mozilla.org/) is very similar to W3 in that it has both reference and tutorial but MDN is much more detailed (this can be a good or bad thing).
+- [W3 Schools](https://www.w3schools.com/) has great reference and tutorials though sometimes does not have the depth you are looking for.
 - [Wikipedia](https://www.wikipedia.org/) is great as a primer for high level ideas that may not be language specific.
-- Blog posts, Stack Overflow questions, and Gists have lots of valuable information
+- Blog posts, Stack Overflow questions, and github gists have lots of valuable information
   - While these can be great resources, they are not as curated as a the above sites so be wary and check publish dates

-*Quiz!*
+*Open book quiz!*

+Split into groups of three.
+Each group should try to find the answer to one of these questions:

-- How can I see what string methods are available to me?
+1. How can I see what string methods are available to me?
-- How do i generate a random number?
+2. How do i generate a random number?
-- What's a good better looking yellow I can use on my page?
+3. What does the `typeof` method do?
-- How can I add something to an array?
+4. How can I add something to an array?
-- Is container an html element?
+5. What's the difference between `==` and `===`?

-## You Do: Fizz Buzz (15 min / 4:00)
+## You Do: Fizz Buzz (15 min / 1:40)

 Fizz-Buzz is a classic coding exercise that you can create using your knowledge of conditionals and loops.
 Implement code that does the following: